You’re a teacher, we don’t need to sell you on the value of a good outline.

 PRO TIPCertain schools, states, and countries have policies about whether you can include a photo or other personal information on your resume.
 To make sure you follow the rules, check online or call the school to confirm what their policy is.

-How to write the ideal Teacher resume objective or summary:
+Writing the ideal resume objective or summary

 That’s where a resume summary or objective can come into play.

-An elementary school math Teacher who studied at the University of Utah, has 4 years experience, and is looking for a new teaching position.
+An elementary school math teacher who studied at the University of Utah, has 4 years experience, and is looking for a new teaching position.

-After 4 years teaching 1st grade math at Backman Elementary School, I’m looking to fulfill a lifelong interest in Montessori teaching methods at the Montessori School of Salt Lake.
+After 4 years teaching 1st grade math at Backman Elementary School I’m looking to fulfill a lifelong interest in Montessori teaching methods at the Montessori School of Salt Lake.
 I’m particularly interested in using these methods to build better counting and basic addition skills.

-A Teacher resume summary or objective should do the following:
+A teacher resume summary or objective should:

-Show passion or motivation whenever possible
+Show passion or motivation when possible

 Explain your educational or experience background